GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 ..
 Is this tested?
 I don't remember seeing any tests that check if these attributes are automatically sliced in teh same way/properly.

-..
-TODO: Check source for where this feature is implemented and write a test for it.
+.. todo:: Check source for where this feature is implemented and write a test for it.

 Finally, the additional image planes and tables stored in the ``meta`` dict